 SiteGround is a privately owned company with offices in the US, UK, Bulgaria, and Spain.
 They manage six datacenters around the world.
 The founder is Ivo Tzenov and the CEO is Tenko Nikolov.
 They employ about 650 people.

-The SiteGround servers are located in Iowa (USA), London (UK), Eemshaven (NL), Franfurt (DE), Singapore (SG) and Sydney (AU).
-When you signup with SiteGround, they give you the option to choose from the datacenter locations above.
+SiteGround is on the Google Cloud infrastructure and has four data centers in the USA, six in Europe, one in Australia and one in Singapore.
+When you signup with SiteGround, they give you the option to choose the datacenter you want.
 You’ll want to choose the datacenter that’s closest to where the majority of your users will be coming from.

 Yes.
 They’ve been recommended by WordPress for several years now.

 Yes, SiteGround is a recommended WooCommerce hosting partner.

 Since site speed is a Google ranking factor and SiteGround is engineered for speed, SiteGround hosting is a good choice for SEO purposes.
 Also, SiteGround is recommended by Yoast SEO, a leading voice in WordPress SEO.

 When evaluating a web hosting provider, it comes down to getting the best performance, security, helpfulness and ease of use for your money.
 The cheapest providers won’t give you the best of everything at the lowest price.